How to Setup PuTTY for SSH Key Authentication on Windows 11

 Summary

 Setting up PuTTY with SSH keys makes your server connections more secure and faster.
-By following these steps, you have installed the necessary software, created a secure key pair, updated your server settings, and configured PuTTY for easy, password-free access.
+By following these steps, you have installed the necessary software, created a secure key pair, updated your server settings, and configured PuTTY for password-free access.

 Was this guide helpful?